SolangeD/GENMON/README.md

 In this repository you find all the PHP scripts for the GENMON web platform.

-This platform is designed to evaluate the degree of endangerment of the breed.
+This platform is designed to evaluate the degree of endangerment of breeds.

 The procedure on how to install GENMON in a new server is described in the install.html